serpent-linux/website/content/blog/rebootstrapped-with-glibc.md

 intend to build a **sustainable** contribution led ecosystem so we can all get back to doing what we love most, using Linux on a daily basis to get stuff done.

-Some of you may know my signifcant other is expecting a child, or rather, she was expected yesterday.
+Some of you may know my significant other is expecting a child, or rather, she was expected yesterday.
 When this situation changes I will of course take some downtime to help the growing family and then return to work.